 U.S. Export-Import Bank

-Effects on U.S. businesses and workers are exacerbated by the extraordinary steps other countries are taking to support their own exporters and national interests.
+Effects on U.S. businesses and workers from a lack of domestic political support for Ex-Im are exacerbated by the extraordinary steps other countries are taking to support their own exporters and national interests.
 Export credit agencies (ECAs) abroad are expanding product offerings allowing exporters to compete more aggressively, and more countries are opening new ECAs of their own.

 |On Friday, December 4, 2015, President Obama signed legislation to re-authorize the Export-Import Bank.
 This action will extend the bank’s charter by five years until 2019.